-We undertake studies related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.
+We undertake research related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.

-Patients are very important in designing and improving future research.
-Your midwife, doctor or nurse might talk to you about taking part in a clinical research study as part of your care, but you can also ask them about clinical studies that might be suitable for you.
-If you are approached to be involved in collection of data etc, we hope that you will give it your full consideration, and your written permission will always be sought.
-If you decline to be included, it will in no way affect your care or treatment.
-At all stages you will be able to discuss your care with your midwife.
+Your midwife, doctor or nurse might talk to you about taking part in a clinical research study as part of your care and we hope that you will give it your full consideration.
+If you decline to be included, it will in no way affect your care or treatment and at all stages you will be able to discuss your care with your midwife or doctor.
 Please do not hesitate to ask questions, if you do not fully understand what is being discussed.

 How can you find out more

-Patients are very important in designing and improving future research.
-Your midwife, doctor or nurse might talk to you about taking part in a clinical research study as part of your care, but you can also ask them about clinical studies that might be suitable for you.
-Some studies currently being done at The Rosie are listed below but more are always starting, so do contact us if you would like to find out more, by emailing our Research Midwife.
+You can ask your health professional about clinical studies that might be suitable for you.
+Some studies currently being done at the Rosie are listed below but more are always starting, so do contact us if you would like to find out more, by emailing our Rosie research team.

 Are you currently less than four months pregnant with your first baby?
 If so, please read on.

 We are conducting a research study where we perform extra scans at 28 and 36 weeks.
 We are looking for women, pregnant with their first baby, who are interested in taking part.

 You can find out more about the study from the Participant Information Leaflet which is available on the University of Cambridge department of obstetrics and gynaecology website (opens in a new tab).

 Alternatively, you can obtain the leaflet by emailing POPS2 or write to us at: